CrowdStrike/psfalcon/README.md

   Requires devices:read

   -Offset [String]
-    The position to begin retrieving results

-  -Limit [Int32]
-    Maximum number of results per request

-  -Sort [String]
-    Property and direction to sort results

-  -Filter [String]
-    An FQL filter expression
+    A pagination token used with the Limit parameter to manage pagination of results

   -All [SwitchParameter]
     Repeat requests until all available results are retrieved

   -Detailed [SwitchParameter]
     Retrieve detailed information

+  -Filter [String]
+    An FQL filter expression

+  -Sort [String]
+    Property and direction to sort results

+  -Limit [Int32]
+    Maximum number of results per request

 # Retrieve hidden hosts that match the provided filter criteria.
   Requires devices:read

   -Offset [String]
-    The position to begin retrieving results
+    Position to begin retrieving results

-  -Limit [Int32]
-    Maximum number of results per request

-  -Sort [String]
-    Property and direction to sort results

-  -Filter [String]
-    An FQL filter expression

   -All [SwitchParameter]
     Repeat requests until all available results are retrieved

   -Detailed [SwitchParameter]
     Retrieve detailed information

+  -Filter [String]
+    An FQL filter expression

+  -Sort [String]
+    Property and direction to sort results

+  -Limit [Int32]
+    Maximum number of results per request

   -Hidden [SwitchParameter] <Required>
     Search for hidden hosts